 - We will appropriately monitor internet use on all Academy provided devices and networks.
-This is achieved by our Smoothwall and Sophos filtering and monitoring systems (insert if you also use Impero Classroom). - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff allegations policy.
+This is achieved by our Smoothwall and Sophos filtering and monitoring systems (insert if you also use Impero Classroom). - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation.

-• Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Metropolitan Police via 101, NCA-CEOP, LADO or the Bexley Safeguarding Partnership.
+- If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection and behaviour policies. - Where the concern relates to staff, it will be reported to the Principal (or the Academies Director if the concern relates to the Principal), in line with our staff behaviour policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Metropolitan Police via 101, NCA-CEOP, LADO or Bexley S.H.I.E.L.D.